2nd Century BCE+: Mithraism and Christianity1st Century: The Ebionites

 Arian Christianity (the Father is Greater than the Son): A Precursor to Modern Christianity, 6 times, in these sections:

 Vexen Crabtree's Websites: What's New and Site History, 3 times, in these sections:

-Christmas: Paganism, Sun Worship and Commercialism, 3 times, in these sections:
+Christmas: Paganism, Sun Worship and Commercialism, 3 times, in the following sections:

 4.3.
 Anti-Christmas Christians

-Cultural Religion Versus Scholarly Religion, 3 times, in these sections:
+Cultural Religion Versus Scholarly Religion, 3 times, in the following sections:

 2.4.
 The Experts and Clerics Probably Shouldn't After All

 The Bible (NIV).
 The NIV is the best translation for accuracy whilst maintaining readability.
 Multiple authors, a compendium of multiple previously published books.
 I prefer to take quotes from the NIV but where I quote the Bible en masse I must quote from the KJV because it is not copyrighted, whilst the NIV is.
 [Book Review]